Urigo/angular-meteor/README.md

 Please don't use Atmosphere packages related to Angular 2 with Meteor 1.3, use NPM equivalents instead;
 most of these atmosphere packages were anyways converted from NPMs.
-The reason is they are based on SystemJS, which won’t work with Meteor 1.3 and `modules` package any more.
+The reason is that they are based on SystemJS, which won’t work with Meteor 1.3 and `modules` package any more.

 For example, check out Angular2 Maps [here](https://www.npmjs.com/package/angular2-google-maps).

-Angular 2 version of the Meteor Accounts UI is currently under development.
+Or, you may be interested in Angular 2 version of the Meteor Accounts UI.
-You can find out some preliminary version [here](https://github.com/Urigo/angular2-meteor-accounts-ui).
+You can find out a preliminary version [here](https://github.com/Urigo/angular2-meteor-accounts-ui).

 ### It works fine locally but fails to run in the production